Preliminary Research Presentation and Exam

 The student’s research adviser must ensure that at least three CS faculty members attend the waiver talk.
 The three attending faculty members must be given a copy of the paper at least a week prior to the talk.
 The waiver talk must provide relevant background for a general CS audience (outside the research area); the suggested length is 25 minutes followed by Q&A.

 All decisions (including waiver outcome, PRP outcome, and admission to PhD candidacy) will be communicated to the student by the Student Services Manager (via email).
-Part III of the CS-09 will be emailed if the student took a PRP.
 Further, the research advisor will meet in person with the student to summarize the discussion in the faculty meeting.

 This is meant as a guide to the Student Manager to use in order to set specific deadlines each semester, taking into account holidays, etc.